SovereignCloudStack/standards/Standards/scs-0101-v1-entropy.md

-_More recent methods_ of generating entropy include measuring IRQ jitter (available in Linux since kernel 5.4 or, before that, via a daemon such as [HavegeD](http://www.issihosts.com/haveged/)) as well as the special CPU instructions RDRAND and RDSEED, which are present in all modern CPUs from ARM, AMD, and Intel.
+_More recent methods_ of generating entropy include measuring IRQ jitter (available in Linux since kernel 5.4 or, before that, via a daemon such as [HavegeD](http://www.issihosts.com/haveged/)) as well as dedicated CPU instructions (available in virtually all major CPUs: RDSEED or RDRAND on x86_64 and RNDR on arm64).

 Finally, a dedicated device can be utilized — if present — that is called _hardware random number generator_ or HRNG for short.
 For instance, the [Trusted Platform Module](https://en.wikipedia.org/wiki/Trusted_Platform_Module) includes a HRNG.
 On Linux systems, the HRNG appears as `/dev/hwrng`.
-Note that, while the RDRAND and RDSEED instructions can be construed as a HRNG, they are not treated as such by the kernel, i.e., they _do not_ appear as `/dev/hwrng`!
+Note that, while the dedicated CPU instructions can be construed as a HRNG, they are not treated as such by the kernel, i.e., they _do not_ appear as `/dev/hwrng`!